 What Can You Do When It’s Hot at Disneyland?

 We’ve also been known to get 90 degree temperatures in February, when the rest of the country is blanketed in snow.
-Unlike the moist warmth in Orlando at Walt Disney World, our heat in California comes in from the desert so it’s a dry heat you might not have experienced before.
+Unlike the moist warmth in Orlando at Walt Disney World, the heat in California comes in from the desert so it’s a dry heat you might not have experienced before.
 After scorching under the hot sun all day you’ll be wishing for Elsa’s frosty touch!

-Seek the Shade Inside
+Seek the Shade Inside at Disneyland & California Adventure

 - Get toddlers out of the heat and inside the adorable Disney Junior – Live on Stage!